V62 Form Apply Online: Your Options Explained

 - You want ongoing status updates and support

 The service costs £49.95, which includes the £25 DVLA fee.
-There's no form to download or post office to visit — everything happens online in minutes.
+There's no form to download or post office to visit.
+Everything happens online in minutes.
+We print your form and take it to the post office so there is a real person at the end of the process!.

 Using the Paper V62 Form